iterative/dvc.org/content/docs/user-guide/pipelines/index.md

 product, a machine learning pipeline gets the data as an input, processes it in every stage and outputs a model.

-If you are repeating a set of commands to get to the final artifacts (models, results), then you already have a pipeline, albeit in a manual fashion.
+If you are using a sequence of commands to get the final artifacts (models, results), then you already have a pipeline, albeit manually.
 DVC allows to automate your workflow, be it comprised of a single command or many commands with complex relationships.

 ## Stages